 Although we have visited Ribeauville many times, I didn’t realize that a lot of businesses would be closed during our November visit.
 I would have expected a lot of closures during the winter season.
 But when we got there, our host, Yannick, explained that a lot of businesses shut down for a rest just before the Christmas season, because of the surge in business when people descend on the village to shop the markets.
 Consequently, the tourist friendly town was pretty dead during our visit.
 Only a few restaurants were open, and not all of the retail establishments were doing business.

 In my blog series about our most recent trip to Ribeauville, I wrote about an unfortunate experience we had at a wine shop in Ribeauville.
 I didn’t go into great detail about it in the blog post, because overall, we had a good time.
 However, Bill and I did submit Google reviews about the place where we got bad service.
-We would not have bothered to do that if she’d given us the right wine, but the unfriendliness coupled with incompetence invited comment.
+We would not have bothered to do that if the shopkeeper had given us the right wine, but the unfriendliness coupled with incompetence invited comment.
 Some people might question our decision to complain about our experience on the Internet.
 I would invite the naysayers to consider the value of people sharing their opinions about products and services.

 The whole reason Google offers people the chance to leave reviews is so that others might be able to choose the most appropriate places to spend their money.
 I almost always use reviews when I decide to book places to stay overnight.
 Sometimes I read restaurant reviews before I’ll book a table.
 I look for reviews of doctors, veterinarians, and lawyers, too, because I don’t want to waste time or money on something that will be inappropriate or disappointing.